 Vehicular Manslaughter

-What Should I Do If I’m Charged with Homicide in Oak Grove, MO?
+What Steps Should I Take if Accused of Homicide in Oak Grove, MO?

-- Do Not Say Anything: When law enforcement informs you that “Anything you say can and will be used against you in a court of law” during the reading of your Miranda rights, take that seriously.
-Making an ill-timed statement during an investigation can significantly impact the outcome of your case and provide prosecutors with evidence to establish your guilt.
+- Keep Quiet: When police say “Anything you say can and will be used against you in a court of law” as they read your Miranda rights, take that seriously.
+Saying the wrong thing during an investigation could sway the case against you and offer prosecutors evidence to demonstrate your guilt.
 It’s essential to have a skilled criminal defense lawyer in Oak Grove, MO who can help you navigate this situation and articulate your side appropriately.

 Jackson County Resources